xavidotron/gameki-tools/README.md

 * `mail`: Mail out casting/costuming hints or packets based on GameTeX templates.
 * `prod`: Convenience script to prod sheets and such with GameTeX.
 Uses [latexmk](https://www.ctan.org/pkg/latexmk/) to avoid unnecessary rebuilds.
 * `book`: Typeset a packet as a foldable booklet.

+### Known Issues

+* Text output depends on accurate conversion between TeX characters/tokens and Unicode.
+For unusual characters and formatting, this is not yet implemented.
+* Several tools are powered by LuaTeX, which may have some slight differences from pdfTeX/XeTeX.
+Reported issues include:
+  * File names for fonts can't have spaces in them.